aliceree/smileys/README.md

 These improvements would provide players with deeper insights into their performance, support self-reflection, and keep motivation high.

+## 🐞 Known Issues / To-Do

+The current version is fully playable and tested in Chrome.
+Some improvements and fixes are planned:

+- Limit the maximum length of player names
+- Prevent overwriting scores with the same name
+- Restyle the popup window to match the game’s design
+- Refresh the scoreboard automatically when pressing **b**

 | hrs | note
 | --- | ---
 | 1   |  Danielkův úvod